MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Run from the driver store

 To make it easier to update the driver, Fabrikam specifies the [Driver Store](../install/driver-store.md) as the destination to copy the driver files by using [DirId 13](https://docs.microsoft.com/windows-hardware/drivers/install/using-dirids) where possible.
+Using a destination directory value of 13 can result in improved stability during the driver update process.
 Here is an example from [`osrfx2_DCHU_base.inx`]:

 ```cpp
 [DestinationDirs]
 OsrFx2_UserSvcCopyFiles = 13 ; copy to Driver Store
 ```
 A driver that is running from the Driver Store can call [**IoQueryFullDriverPath**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddk/nf-ntddk-ioqueryfulldriverpath) to find its path and configuration files relative to that path.

 KMDF drivers can call [**IoQueryFullDriverPath**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddk/nf-ntddk-ioqueryfulldriverpath) and [**WdfDriverWdmGetDriverObject**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdriver/nf-wdfdriver-wdfdriverwdmgetdriverobject) to retrieve the WDM driver object.
 UMDF drivers can call [**GetModuleHandleExW**](https://docs.microsoft.com/windows/desktop/api/libloaderapi/nf-libloaderapi-getmodulehandleexw) or [**GetModuleFileNameW**](https://docs.microsoft.com/windows/desktop/api/libloaderapi/nf-libloaderapi-getmodulefilenamew), for example: